California Voting Rights Act: Legislative history

 The bill was introduced to the California State Senate by Democratic Senator Richard Polanco.
 The bill was endorsed by both the American Civil Liberties Union and the Mexican American Legal Defense and Educational Fund.
 The bill passed on the Senate floor with a vote of 22 to 13, and passed on the assembly floor with a vote of 47 to 25.

 The Act was signed into law by Governor Gray Davis on July 9, 2002.

-In 2016, the California legislature passed Assembly Bill 350 which amended section 10010 of the elections code to provide a 45-day "safe harbor" limit after the receipt of a letter from potential plaintiffs in CVRA cases.
-This amendment took effect on January 1, 2017, and prevents lawsuits during the 45 day period.
-If the city makes legal moves towards district elections during that 45 day period, they cannot be sued for an additional 90 days after they make a legal declaration.
+In 2016, the California legislature passed Assembly Bill 350, which amended Section 10010 of the elections code to provide a 45-day "safe harbor" limit after the receipt of a letter from potential plaintiffs in CVRA cases.
+The amendment took effect on January 1, 2017, and prevents lawsuits during the 45-day period.
+If the city makes legal moves towards district elections during that 45-day period, it cannot be sued for an additional 90 days after it makes a legal declaration.
 The city must then hold at least two public hearings on the matter within 30 days.
 The amendments to section 10010 also put a limit of $30,000 on the amount the city must pay to potential litigants if the city moves to district elections within the 90 day period.
-The CVRA and section 10010 also apply to charter cities although the application of the section to enable charter cities to use an ordinance to go to district elections has not been tested in court.
+The CVRA and Section 10010 also apply to charter cities, but the section's application to enable charter cities to use an ordinance to go to district elections has not been tested in court.

 Impact

 Overview

 Primarily, the CVRA makes it easier for minority groups to sue governments that use at-large elections on the grounds that they dilute the strength of minority votes.
-The CVRA also requires the government to pay all legal and court fees for the plaintiff should the plaintiff win; this includes cases in which the government chooses to settle before a verdict is reached.
+The CVRA also requires the government to pay all legal and court fees for the plaintiff if the plaintiff win, including cases in which the government chooses to settle before a verdict is reached.
 By 2009, three cases had been successfully brought against local governments; all three resulted in the elimination of at-large elections (and the drawing of district lines).
 A total of $4.3 million has been paid to compensate attorney's fees.